Navigating noncompete agreements: what every business owner should know

 • Ensure that no trade secrets or sensitive information get disclosed to the public (or a competitor)

-Alyssa Devine, the founder and CEO of Purple Fox Legal, puts it this way: “The purpose of a noncompete agreement is to help business owners protect certain company data and operations, including specialized training or proprietary information.”
+Alyssa Devine, the founder and CEO of Purple Fox Legal, explains it this way: “The purpose of non-compete agreements is to help business owners protect certain company data and operations, including specialized training or proprietary information.”

 Now that we better understand why businesses use non-compete agreements, let’s talk about what to consider before putting one in place.

-Moreover, a good starting point is to check your state’s laws to see if using will even recognize a noncompete should you decide to draft one.
-Keep in mind that even states that recognize noncompetes may not enforce them when too many restrictions are placed on the employee.
-It can also be a good idea to know a few of the factors that courts take into consideration when deciding whether to enforce a noncompete:
+Moreover, a good starting point is to check your state’s laws to see if non-competes will even be recognized should you decide to draft one.
+Keep in mind that even states that recognize non-compete agreements may not enforce them when too many restrictions are placed on the employee.
+It can also be a good idea to know a few of the factors that courts take into consideration when deciding whether to enforce a non-compete:

 • Time: The shorter the time window preventing the employee from working for competitors, the more likely the court may find it reasonable.
 An average time frame is between one and two years.

 • Geographic area: What is the geographical scope of the restriction?
-Courts are more likely to enforce a restrictive covenant that is more limited in the areas they apply to.
+Courts are more likely to enforce non-compete agreements that are more limited in the areas they apply to.
 The size of the area courts consider reasonable will depend on the industry.

 • What really counts as competition: Courts are more likely to enforce agreements with a shorter list of competitors for the employee to avoid, or agreements that only prevent the employee from starting their own business in the same field.